Introduction Biography Addresses Portraits

 The second thing to make this book special is its merciless exposure of the professional life of a spirit medium, the mixture of deception and self-deception with which Madame Blanche plies her trade.
 She has persuaded herself that she has a gift, but not to the point of relying on it.
 Instead she uses her boyfriend George Lumley as her investigator.
 George has a bad conscience about the work he is asked to do, and this supplies a convincing twist to the relationship.
 Meanwhile Blanche exploits the mixture of scepticism and longing for comfort that Grace Rainbird shows, playing Miss Rainbird like a fisherman playing a salmon, letting out some line and striking at the right moment.
 There is a quiet but devastating irony in the way that Blanche completely fails to foresee the most important event affecting herself.

 What also marks this book out is the sense of place, the descriptions of the (real) Hampshire village of Chilbolton and the Somerset countryside, the awareness of seasons, the marvellous account of Martin Shoebridge’s working his hawk and the general sensitivity to bird life.
 Falconry features largely in several other Canning books, notably The Painted Tent and Birds of a Feather.
 He was a west-countryman and felt most at home writing about and celebrating rural England.
 This was in spite of the fact that he had built his reputation on thrillers set in exotic overseas locations ranging from the Caribbean to the Great Barrier Reef, justifying these by saying “In England you can always call a policeman.”
-Returning to English settings at the end of his career, he tended to make the authority figures into the villains, so that if you did call a policeman, he would be reporting to the people who wanted to harm you.
+Returning to English settings at the end of his career, he tended to make the authority figures into the villains, so that if you did call a policeman, he might be reporting to the people who wanted to harm you.